dariush-bahrami/gravity.optimizer/README.md

 # Gravity Optimizer
-Gravity is a physical approach on optimization based on back-propagation.
+Gravity is a physical approach to optimization based on back-propagation.
 For ease of use a keras implementation is available:
 ```python
 import tensorflow as tf